wamdam/backy2/docs/source/backup.rst

 Differential backup
 -------------------

-backy2 is (only) able to backup changed blocks.
-It can do this in two different
+backy2 is able to only backup changed, non-sparse blocks.
+It can do this in two different ways:
-ways:

 1. **It can read the whole image**, checksum each block and look the checksum up in the metadata backend.
 If it is found, only a reference to the existing